-The Wisconsin Department of Justice runs Victim Services, which provides information on victims' rights and services.
-You can also call them through the Wisconsin Victim Hotline at (800) 446-6564.
+The Wisconsin Department of Justice runs the The Office of Crime Victim Services, which provides information on victims' rights and services.
+For information on victims' compensation in Wisconsin, visit the Wisconsin Department of Justice's website.

 The Wisconsin Department of Justice also runs Safe at Home, Wisconsin's address confidentiality program for victims of abuse, stalking, trafficking, and those in fear for their physical safety.

 You may learn more about crimes by calling your local police department, sheriff's department, or district attorney's office.
 See our WI Sheriff Departments page for the contact information for your local sheriff's department.

 If you are a victim of domestic violence and have been charged with a crime, you can go to our Battered Women Charged with Crimes page.

 Other organizations for victims of crime are listed on our National Organizations - Crime Victims page.